Thu 1 Oct 2020: FREE Apples & garden produce available at The Cornerstone (instead of the Big Apple Take-Aways)

-Sorry, no quince or medlars this year, but in most years these are ripe in late October.
+QUINCE seem to be falling early this year and there are some already available.
+MEDLARS will be ripe in late October.
 Wonderful QUINCES can be used to make QUINCE JAM and just one can add fragrance to your pot of cooking apples - lots of OTHER QUINCE RECIPES.
 MEDLARS need bletting before making MEDLAR JELLY OR CHUTNEY.

 If you have spare apples (or grapes, plums, pears, quinces and medlars) for picking and you'd like them to be given away free throughout the autumn, please contact email@example.com or 01608-811057 - we pick fruit from within an 8 mile radius from Charlbury.
 Enormous thanks to everyone who offers their surplus fruit for picking and redistribution every year rather than see it wasted - we couldn't do this without your generosity.

 In 2017, Charlbury Sharecroppers' received the OCVA Environmental Award from the Oxfordshire Community and Voluntary Action organisation at Oxford Town Hall.
 This is county-wide recognition that what we are doing in Charlbury is a really good model for other communities to follow.